XiaodanXing/paper-page/README.md

 # paper-page
-A simple tool to create a new github page for your papers
+A simple tool to create a new GitHub page for your papers

-If you would like to promote your paper by webpages like [this](https://phillipi.github.io/pix2pix/), and you don't know nothing about HTML formatting, then this resporitory is right for you!
+If you would like to promote your paper by webpages like [this](https://phillipi.github.io/pix2pix/), and you don't know anything about HTML formatting, then this repository is right for you!

 Based on the format from [pix2pix](phillipi.github.io/pix2pix/), paper-page used a python file to convert the attributes from the [configuration file](./config.py) to an [HTML file](./docs/index.html).
-And this html file can be added directly to your github resporitories alongside with all your codes, and can be compiled into a webpage related to your paper!
+This HTML file can be compiled into a webpage related to your paper!

 Dependencies:
 ```
 pip install pandas bs4 easydict
 ```

 ## Step 1.
-Create a HTML file
+Create an HTML file
-1. Clone this resporitory in your pc by
+1. Clone this repository on your pc by
 ```
 git clone https://github.com/XiaodanXing/paper-page.git
 ```

 2. Edit the [configuration file](./config.py).
-Editable attributes include title, abstract, method and results.
+Editable attributes include title, abstract, method, and results.
 Please do not try to delete any major attributes.
-However, you can delete the number of items shown in your result section.
+However, you can delete the number of items in your result section.
 You can also add new items by creating indexed results attributes.
 ```
 __C.results.item5 = {}
 __C.results.item5.title = 'Item 5'